ryanoglesby08/javascript-workshop/code/1/flow.md

   </body>
 </html>
 ```

+**You will NOT see anything render to the screen here!**

+`React.createElement` only creates a new React element in memory, and now you can do things with it.
+It does not get rendered to the screen until to explicitly tell it to.

 > React is decoupled from the DOM.
 This is the absolute core point of React.
 It uses a “virtual DOM”.

+## Add ReactDOM

-Add React DOM - this is the part that actually deals with the DOM.
-Render component using ReactDOM.render
+ReactDOM is the part that actually deals with the DOM.
+Render component using `ReactDOM.render`.

-—> This is why we can render to any target such as Native for phones.
--> This allows you to use React along side other technologies.
-This may work for a legacy app.
+Why separate React and ReactDOM?
+* Performance.
+React's virtual DOM is faster.
+* DOM is browser specific, by separating them we can run React on a server (rendering or testing), can render to a phone, etc.

 ```html
 <html>